AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/GetRelatedParts_1.md

 AutomationMLContainer.GetRelatedParts Method (PackagePart, AutomationMLContainer.RelationshipType)
 ==================================================================================================
-AutomationML 2.1 APIReturns an enumeration of the related parts for the specified part and relationship type.
+Returns an enumeration of the related parts for the specified part and relationship type.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)